llamasearchai/OpenDistillery/README.md

 # OpenDistillery

-Enterprise-grade compound AI system for Fortune 500 companies and large-scale production deployments.
+A simple compound AI system for companies and any scale production deployments.

 ## Overview